 To address the trust's obligation to assess conditions in the lower Genesee River, in May 2014 DEC retained an engineering consultant (Parsons) to develop and implement this investigation.
-The investigation will assess the sediments, water, biota and floodplains in the lower Genesee River in Rochester from near Route 104 (Veterans Memorial Bridge) to the mouth of the river at Lake Ontario.
+The investigation will assess the sediments, water, biota and floodplains in the lower Genesee River in Rochester from near the Lower Falls to the mouth of the river at Lake Ontario.

+New.
+DEC consultants catch (and release) a big one during Genesee River Project investigation.
+The investigation is assessing the sediments, water, biota and floodplains in the lower Genesee River in Rochester from near the Lower Falls to the mouth of the river at Lake Ontario.